nocalhost/nocalhost.github.io/docs/FAQ/dep-label-selector.md

 #### How does Nocalhost resolve Pods/Jobs starting orders of services in details?

-There are two options (`dependPodsLabelSelector` and `dependJobsLabelSelector`) defined in Nocalhost config.yaml for every services to define dependencies.
-Nocalhost will arrange Pods/Jobs containing labels defined in these options to start ahead of service itself.

 Dependencies' declarations in Nocalhost config.yaml decide the startup sequence of services in application.

 Nocalhost arranges Pods/Jobs containing labels defined in `dependPodsLabelSelector` and `dependJobsLabelSelector` options to start ahead of service itself.
 That means service would not start unitl only all dependent Pods being ready and all dependent Jobs done.